 14. Adobe Connect

-Adobe Connect comes from the Adobe, as the name suggests.
+Adobe Connect comes from Adobe, as the name suggests.
 It is an intricate yet superb platform for webinars.
 However, I will recommend Adobe Connect only to larger organizations that have several years of experience in webinars.

 Many people compare WeChat with WhatsApp.
 However, WeChat isn’t all that popular.
 It’s fairly good software for network marketing and helps you connect with a maximum of 18 users at a time.
 However, WeChat is slow and doesn’t offer other features such as file sharing.
 This is the basic software that’s available for free and can be used by beginners or individual marketers.